christiankay/SDC_projects_P13_system_integration/README.md

 Tensorflow's [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) was used to detect and classify the traffic lights in the images provided by the camera.

-I used a separate repository to setup an environment to train/evaluate the pre-trained (SSD: Single Shot MultiBox Detector) tensorflow model [here](https://github.com/mkoehnke/CarND-Capstone-TrafficLightDetection).
+I used a pre-trained (SSD: Single Shot MultiBox Detector) tensorflow model from M. Koehnke [here](https://github.com/mkoehnke/CarND-Capstone-TrafficLightDetection).

-The image dataset is based on images taken from the simulator and bag files provided for this project.
-It was downloaded from this [repository](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI) and directly [here](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view?usp=sharing).

-In order to increase the performance of the prediction, the images are preprocessed and scaled so that the width is max 300px.

 #### Examples